Classical Simulation of Variational Quantum Classifiers using Tensor Rings: Methodology

 \subsection{Variational Quantum Circuits}

-Variational Quantum Circuits or Parametrized Quantum Circuits are quantum circuits with unitary rotation gates parametrized by trainable parameters.
-Several variational quantum algorithms have been developed to train the aforementioned VQCs for tasks like optimization, approximation, and classification.
-These variational quantum algorithms are usually quantum-classical hybrid algorithms where the forward pass through the quantum circuits are evaluated using quantum transformations and the parameters of the quantum circuit are trained using classical optimization algorithms.
-VQCs are used in similar applications as that of neural networks which primarily include function approximation.
-Quantum circuits use two qubit gates to encode entanglement into the quantum state which acts analogous to the activation functions in neural networks.
-Note that the quantum circuits (which do not include measurement) are linear reversible transformations and multitude of classical machine learning literature has established the importance of non-linearity in function approximation.
-This will be one of the key changes in our approximation, which will bring in non-linearity into the approximation.

-We demonstrate how a VQC works along with a pictorial representation in Figure \ref{fig:genvqc}.
+VQCs are quantum circuits with unitary rotation gates parametrized by trainable parameters.
+Several quantum algorithms have been developed to train the aforementioned VQCs for tasks like binary optimization, approximation, and classification.
+These variational quantum algorithms are usually quantum-classical hybrid algorithms where the loss function is evaluated using unitary transformations on quantum simulators and the parameters of the circuit are trained using classical optimization algorithms.
+VQCs can be used in similar applications as that of neural networks which primarily include function approximation.
+Quantum circuits use two qubit gates (usually controlled rotations) to encode entanglement into the quantum state which acts analogous to the activation functions in neural networks.
+Note that the quantum circuits (excluding measurement) are linear reversible transformations and multitude of classical machine learning literature has established the significance of non-linearity in function approximation.
+This will be one of the key changes in our approximation compared to the previous studies, which will bring in non-linearity into the approximation.
+We describe the workings of a general VQC along with a pictorial representation of an example in Figure \ref{fig:genvqc}.
 Initially, the classical data is encoded into the qubits using rotations parametrized by the input data.
 The prepared qubit state is then transformed through a series of unitary rotation parametrized by trainable weights and entanglements.
 A subset of the transformed qubits are then measured to obtain the output in the form of expected value.
 The expected values are decoded into the appropriate class labels.
-A loss is computed akin to the neural networks using the decoded output and the labels from the dataset.
-The free parameters are then updated using well established classical optimization algorithms such as gradient descent, Adam, etc. The trained circuit can then be used to predict the labels of the test data.
+A loss is computed akin to the neural networks using the decoded output and the true labels from the dataset.
+The free parameters are then updated using classical optimization methods like gradient descent, Adam, BFGS, etc. The trained circuit can then be used to predict the labels of the test data.